owncloud/ios-library/Doc_Changelog.md

 - Updated AFNetworking library v2.6.0

-- Modified security policy to fix some issues with requests that were canceled after a while using self signed servers.
+- Modified security policy properties to fix some issues with requests that were canceled after a while using self signed servers.

 Previous changes: